8addy/NOIR/README.md

 - Cart data is stored in **localStorage** (browser-based)
 - All product data is **static** and embedded in the frontend
 - Reviews and contact form submissions are handled client-side (logged to console)
-- Perfect for **GitHub Pages** deployment or any static hosting service

 ---